prowler-cloud/prowler/docs/tutorials/developer-guide/unit-testing.md

   return audit_info
 ```
 ### Checks

+For the AWS tests examples we are going to use the tests for the `iam_password_policy_uppercase` check.

+This section is going to be divided based on the API coverage of the [Moto](https://github.com/getmoto/moto) library.

 #### API calls covered

 If the [Moto](https://github.com/getmoto/moto) library covers the API calls we want to test we can use the `@mock_<service>` decorator which will mocked out all the API calls made to AWS keeping the state within the code decorated, in this case the test function.

 ```python
 # We need to import the unittest.mock to allow us to patch some objects